Summorum Pontificum

-Summorum Pontificum (English: 'Of the Supreme Pontiffs') is an apostolic letter of Pope Benedict XVI, issued on 7 July 2007.
-This letter specifies the circumstances in which priests of the Latin Church could celebrate Mass according to the "Missal promulgated by Pope Saint John XXIII in 1962" (the last edition of the Roman Missal, in the form known as the Tridentine Mass) and administer most of the sacraments in the form used before the liturgical reforms that followed the Second Vatican Council.
+Summorum Pontificum Cura (English: 'Of the Supreme Pontiffs') is an Apostolic Letter of Pope Benedict XVI decreed on 7 July 2007.

+This letter specifies the circumstances in which Catholic priests of the Latin Church could celebrate Mass according to the "Missal promulgated by Pope Saint John XXIII in 1962" (the last edition of the Roman Missal, in the form known as the Tridentine Mass) and administer most of the sacraments in the form used before the liturgical reforms that followed the Second Vatican Council.

 It granted greater freedom for priests to use the Tridentine liturgy in its 1962 form, stating that all priests of the Latin Church may freely celebrate Mass with the 1962 Missal privately.
 It also provided that "in parishes where a group of the faithful attached to the previous liturgical tradition stably exists, the parish priest should willingly accede to their requests to celebrate Holy Mass according to the rite of the 1962 Roman Missal" and should "ensure that the good of these members of the faithful is harmonised with the ordinary pastoral care of the parish, under the governance of the bishop".
 It also granted use of the preconciliar Rituale Romanum and the Pontificale Romanum, for the celebration of all the seven sacraments, as well as allowing the Breviarium Romanum as revised under Pope Saint Pius X to clergymen ordained (deacons, priests, bishops).

 On 16 July 2021, Pope Francis abrogated Summorum Pontificum with the motu proprio Traditionis custodes which imposed new restrictions for celebration of the Mass according to the 1962 Roman Missal.